libellux/Libellux-Up-and-Running/docs/openvas/README.md

 ### Modify scanner

 Before running vulnerability scans, also known as tasks, you need to modify the default OpenVAS scanner.
-Start with switching to your gvm user.
+Start with switching to your GVM user.

 ```
 server@ubuntu:~$ sudo su - gvm